Vladimir Restoin Roitfeld: Career

 Roitfeld was inspired by "pop-up" galleries, in which museum-style exhibitions have been installed in industrial spaces in New York, London, Paris, and Milan.
 He has worked on exhibitions with the Moscow Museum of Modern Art, Sotheby's S2 Gallery and Phillips de Pury.
 In 2012 Roitfeld created a private art dealership headquartered in New York.

 At the 17th annual Cinema Against Aids amfAR gala in Cannes in 2010, Roitfeld collaborated with amfAr-supporter Giorgio Armani on contributing to the organization's auction tent, which included an exhibition of works by Richard Hambleton.
 Roitfeld and Andy Valmorbida curated the collection and donated two rare pieces to the event.
 Auctioneer Simon de Pury moderated the bidding and the lots brought a combined total of $920,000.
 Restoin Roitfiled is interviewed on screen in the 2017 documentary on Hambleton, Shadowman.

+In 2025, Restoin Roitfeld founded PLAYERS, a media platform focused on sport, fashion, and contemporary culture, where he serves as Editor-in-Chief.
+The publication operates across print and digital formats.